 In Los Angeles, winter is both the rainy season and the sunny season.
 Between the occasional rainy days or rainy weeks, the sky is a clear blue, even in the morning.
 The layer of marine clouds that are known as June Gloom actually roll in around May and hang around throughout the summer, making most mornings overcast until at least noon, especially at the beach, and sometimes rolling back in shortly before sunset.

-The average temperature at LA area beaches is about 70 degrees - all year long.
+The average temperature in LA area beaches is about 70 degrees, all year long.
 This can be about 20 degrees different than inland temperatures.
 In winter, the thermometer hits 70 for a few minutes then bounces back down.
 In summer, the mercury lingers longer before declining.
 There are usually a few weeks of summer or early fall where heat waves bring beach temperatures into the upper 80s or 90s, but it could equally well be 68 in July and August.